xot/ElectraOne/DOCUMENTATION.md

 Proper device parameters (sliders and sends) are mapped directly to their associated MIDI `cc_no` on a specific channel (see `build_midi_map`) using `Live.MidiMap.map_midi_cc`.
 From then on value updates from AND to the E1 are handled automatically.
 The only thing to do is call `refresh_state()` once (to send the values currently held by the device parameters are sent to the E1 to bring them in sync.

-The `GenericTrackController` uses `PropertyControllers` to create and manage the handlers (processing incoming CC messages) and listeners (sending the right outgoing CC messages) for the arm, solo, mute buttons.
+The `GenericTrackController` and the `TransportController` use `PropertyControllers` to create and manage the handlers (processing incoming CC messages) and listeners (sending the right outgoing CC messages when property values change) for any buttons (like the arm, solo, mute buttons) or lists (like the available devices) on the track or in the transport.

 ### The EQ device